Skip to content

 Walks and Cycle Rides at Lanhydrock to Encourage Walking and Cycling for Active Travel

-The National Trust provide walking and cycling provision around Lanhydrock.
-They work closely with the diabetic service and Bosvena Health (GP surgery).
-This is to engage people with diabetes and their supporters.
-Walks take place on Wednesdays at 11am and start at the café.
+The National Trust provided walking and cycling provision around Lanhydrock.
+They worked closely with the diabetic service and Bosvena Health (GP surgery).

 Lanhydrock National Trust site: Walks and Cycle Rides at Lanhydrock to Encourage Walking and Cycling for Active Travel